agustus9/GRC-and-Data-Security-Portfolio/README.md

 This section includes scripts and tutorials in Python and PowerShell designed to automate vulnerability assessments, policy compliance, user audits, and more.

-> **Note:** Be sure to review the full collection in the linked folder for detailed scripts, examples, and best practices.

 ---

 ### <img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/1bcb8fbc-7298-4b76-b7ee-dbd47c3e681b" /> AI Security Framework and Implementation Plan